 Underlight

 An open-world action RPG set in a New York City where magic never went away.
-You are a Lux Agent at LUMYS, working magical law enforcement on cases mundanes will never know happened.
+You are a Lux Agent at LUMYS, working magical law enforcement on cases Mundies will never know happened.

 Working title · Project Underlight